KratosMultiphysics/CoSimIO/tutorial/c/README.md

 CoSimIO_Info_SetInt(settings, "echo_level", 1);
 CoSimIO_Info_SetString(settings, "version", "1.25");
 ```
-This function returns a `Info` object containing information about the connection which can be queried using `CoSimIO_Info_Get...` functions:

 This method returns a `Info` object containing information about the connection which can be queried using `CoSimIO_Info_Get...` method.
 For further calls to `CoSimIO` it is necessary to get the `connection_name`:
 ```c